All About Doctor Education Pvt Ltd

 8

-Report to the university on the date of joining, complete registration formalities, and register with the local immigration office if required.
+Report to the university on the date of joining, formalities of complete registration, and registration with the local immigration office (where necessary).

 5 Critical Things to Consider While Applying for MBBS in Vietnam